Tom Brady Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Matchup vs. Los Angeles

-- Brady's 294.8 passing yards per game in four matchups against the Rams are 8.8 more yards than his over/under in Sunday's game.
+- Brady averages 294.8 passing yards per game in four matchups against the Rams, 3.3 more yards than his over/under in Sunday's game.

-- Brady threw multiple touchdown passes once over those matchups against the Rams, and threw for a touchdown against them three times.
+- Brady threw a touchdown pass three times over those matchups against the Rams, and threw multiple TD passes against them once.

 - Note: Brady's stats vs. Rams date back to 2016.